 You should visit a physiotherapist if your pain is mechanical.
 Also, other reasons you may choose to attend a physical therapy session include when the pain is not going away, the pain has severely affected movement, or it prevents you from sporting activities.
 Any of these reasons show that it is time to see a physiotherapist.

-However, in some situations, your doctor may refer you to a physiotherapist if you are recovering from surgery or have a significant medical condition requiring specialized care.
-In addition, if your private health insurance covers physiotherapy, you may need to provide a doctor’s referral in order for the insurer to cover the cost of your treatment.
+In addition, if your private health insurance covers physiotherapy, you may need to provide a doctor’s referral for the insurer to cover the cost of your treatment.

 In Alberta, Physiotherapy is not generally covered by Alberta Healthcare.
 Some physiotherapy sessions may be approved after surgery or fracture in approved clinics- but it is most common for individuals to pay out of pocket for treatment.
 Unfortunately Human Integrated Performance cannot receive payment by Alberta Healthcare.
 Many employers offer health benefits that cover physiotherapy services, which Human Integrated Performance provides direct billing options for.
 Chat with our front desk to learn more about your coverage and billing options.